ZupIT/beagle-helpers/web/beagle-grpc/README.md

 ## CLI
 ------

-As gRPC is not compatible with the current structure of the Web, to support the technology, it is necessary to use a Proxy to establish the communication between the REST application and the gRPC Backend application, so we created a CLI (command-line interface), **beagle-web-grpc**, to facilitate the use of the proxy and provide all the necessary settings.
+As gRPC is not compatible with the current structure of the Web, to support the technology, it is necessary to use a proxy to establish the communication between the REST application and the gRPC backend application, so we created a CLI (command-line interface), **beagle-web-grpc**, to facilitate the use of the proxy and provide all the necessary settings.

 #### Available commands for **beagle-web-grpc**